Darxoon/Goo2Tool/goo2mod-spec-v2.2.md

 Goo2Tool implements the (unofficial) version 2.2 of the goo2mod spec, which will be detailed in the following.

+> Note: Goo2Tool's "package level as .goo2mod" feature already does most of this automatically for you if all you need to export is a level and the custom resources it depends on.
+>
+> However, in case you need to do manual edits to the resulting goo2mod or create anything more complex than this, it is still a good idea to properly learn the goo2mod format.

 ## Overview

 A .goo2mod file is essentially just a zip file renamed to .goo2mod.
 It consists of two files and three directories in the root level.
 Note that the zip root may contain more than that, for example, due to [the FistyLoader spec extension](goo2mod-fistyloader.md).
 However, all items defined are are as follows: